pflanze/copycat/doc/intro.md

 Series of other items.
 List literals start with `(` and end with `)`.
 There are no commas between elements in a list.

 Lists are implemented as chained pairs (singly-linked lists), each pair holds a value, and the remainder of the list.
 The empty list is represented by the null value (meaning, a list is either a pair or null object).
-Lists are immutable, they can only be changed by adding new pairs at the front, or dropping pairs--or combinations thereof.
+Lists are immutable, they can only be changed by adding new pairs at the front, or dropping pairs--or combinations thereof (lists are stacks, just like the data stack; a list can be set as the data stack via `set-stack`, and the current stack can be retrieved as a whole (put on top of itself) via `get-stack`).
 Due to this, extending a list at the front is fast (using `cons` or `consn`), as is removing items from the front (using `rest` or `drop`), but accessing or modifying items far into the list is slow.
 You may want to use vectors instead if fast access to random elements is important.

+Here's an example on how to construct a list item by item, starting from the empty list:

+    @ c () 123 cons "foo" cons
+    (("foo" 123))

 #### Vectors